reanderson89/jfsjd-final-project/task-01/README.md

 ## Description

-Is always a good practice to design first before coding.
+It is always a good practice to design first before coding.
 The objective of this task is to design the application's wireframes so that you will have a better understanding of how the application will work and look.

 ## Walkthrough